Sharif33/PharmaCare/README.md

 ## https://pharma-care-sharif33.web.app/

+### Technology used :
+- React JS, React Router dom, Bootsrap5, CSS3, Firebase.

+## Overview :
+-	Front-End based website with firebase authentication and Static API.
+-	Users can sign in / sign up using a Google Account in addition to their email and password.
+-	After signin Users can view doctor and medicine details and  make appoinments with doctors.
+-  Responsived for mobile and large devices.

 ## Why Choose Us:

 - Our mission is to improve the health of the individuals and communities we serve.